didillysquat/reefMapMaker/README.md

 reefMapMaker is written in Python and leverages the [cartopy](https://scitools.org.uk/cartopy/docs/latest/) and [matplotlib](https://matplotlib.org/) libraries to produce its maps.

+reefMapMaker makes use of Coastline, Land and Ocean features from [Natural Earth](https://www.naturalearthdata.com/features/).

 reefMapMaker is designed to simplify the task of producing publication-ready map figures that detail the locations of user-specified points of interest.
 Making such maps is often undertaken